Can You Win a Deportation Appeal? Here’s the Real Success Rate

 What is the Deportation Appeal Success Rate?

 The deportation appeal success rate is a critical factor to consider when filing an appeal.
-According to recent data, only around 20% to 30% of deportation appeals are successful.
+According to recent data, Success rates are relatively low and depend heavily on legal errors and case specifics.
+You must show that the immigration judge made a legal or factual error.

 Why Are Success Rates So Low?